Diagnostics

 Biopsies

-Skin biopsies are an important diagnostic tool for dermatologists and are recommended in a variety of situations.
-A skin biopsy may be performed to simply remove a skin lesion such as a mass, to collect a tissue sample for deep tissue culture, or they may be required to make an accurate diagnosis when there are changes to the skin, hair, or nails.
+Skin biopsies are an important diagnostic tool in veterinary dermatology and may be recommended in a variety of clinical situations.
+A biopsy may be performed to remove a visible skin lesion, such as a mass or growth, or to collect a deeper tissue sample for culture and further evaluation.
+In many cases, skin biopsies are essential for achieving an accurate diagnosis when there are unexplained or persistent changes affecting the skin, coat, or nails.

 Allergy Testing